Table tennis at the 2016 Summer Olympics – Men's team

 The men's team table tennis event was part of the table tennis programme at the 2016 Summer Olympics in Rio de Janeiro.
 The event took place from Friday 12 August to Wednesday 17 August 2016 at Riocentro.

 The medals were presented by Yu Zaiqing, IOC Vice President and Melecio Rivera, Executive Vice President of the ITTF.

+Format

+Teams were made up of three players.
+Each team match was made up of five individual matches and ended when either side had won three matches.

 Qualification

 Schedule

 All times are Brasília Time (UTC−3).

 Seeds

 Team ranking was based on the individual ITTF rating points of 30 July 2016 but was taken into consideration only the players qualified from each team.